samarjanami/find-me-home/README.md

 server.token =[---Replace server token here---]
 ```
 ## Demo Application
 Visit [find-me-home](https://find-me-home.herokuapp.com/) for live demo of the application.
-Since a test API is used for the demo app, very limited property information is available.
+Since a test API (RESO / Austin Board of Realtors Developers Reference Server) is used for the demo app, only listings that were sold in the Austin market over a year ago are available.
+Please note that since these were actual listings, the photos are blurred out.
 Here are some search criteria that will return some results:

-ZipCode : 10332 or 10308
+ZipCode: 78654, Min-Beds: 4, Min-Bathroom: 3

+ZipCode: 78623, Min-Price: $300,000

 ## Tools and Technologies
 Java, Maven, Spring Boot, Spring MVC, ThymeLeaf, HTML, CSS, JavaScript, JQuery, AJAX